DevMountain/web-async-syllabus/README.md

 If you have a Microsoft account (hotmail account, xbox live, etc) it is recommended that you sign up for a <a href="https://www.visualstudio.com/dev-essentials/">Free 3-month trial</a> of Pluralsight, as it has some very helpful videos on just about every topic web dev related.

-If there are any rescourses listed here that you cannot access because they are behind a paywall, talk to the ASYNC mentor and he/she may be able to help you.
+If there are any resources listed here that you cannot access because they are behind a paywall, talk to the ASYNC mentor and he/she may be able to help you.
 <br>
 <br>